 In the 1600s if someone offered you a Pult in the Munns, you probably didn’t want it.
-They had lots of expressions to describe body parts and they weren’t always what you’d expect.
+Colonial New Englanders had lots of expressions to describe physiology and they might surprise you.
 A broken ankle, for instance, had nothing to do with your ankle.

-- Colquarron was a man’s neck, also known as a Nub.
+- A colquarron described a man’s neck, also known as a Nub.
 Your Noddle or your Nod was your head.

 - Your eyes were your Glaziers or Ogles, and if you were blind you were a Groper.
 If you were so tired you could barely stay awake you were Peeping.

-- Park Pailing were your teeth, also known as Grinders.
+- Park Pailing described your teeth, also known as Grinders.
 If you had a large Gigg, it meant you had a big nose.

 - They were all arranged as part of your Muns, or your face.
 And if you got a Pult in the Muns, it meant someone punched you in the face.
-Basting was to give someone a beating.
+If you basted someone, you gave them a beating.